Studying the winding number for stationary Gaussian processes using real variables: Central Limit Theorem

 Hence,

-In the second equality we use that $z_j=x_{q-n+j}=y_{q-n+j}$.
+In the second equality, we used the fact that $z_j=x_{q-n+j}=y_{q-n+j}$.
 By the isometric property of the stochastic integrals, each inner product in the above integral equals the covariance of the r.v.'s associated to the corresponding kernels, namely, the covariance between some of $X_2, X'_2, Z$ at $t$ and $t'$.